Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 special instructions

 Treatment with Prednisolone should be stopped slowly, gradually reducing the dose.
-Patients with a history of psychosis, high doses are allowed to be prescribed only under the strict supervision of a physician.
+For patients with a history of psychosis, high doses are allowed to be prescribed only under the strict supervision of a physician.

 Analogues of the drug Prednisolone